Understanding the basics of your cash account

 Cash accounts require that all stock purchases be paid in full, on or before the settlement date.
 The settlement period is the time between the trade date (the date when the transaction occurs) and the settlement date (the date when the payment is made and the transfer of the securities’ ownership occurs).

 However, keep in mind that banking holidays, like Columbus Day and Veterans Day, are non-settlement days where the securities markets are open.
 While you can trade on these days, they are not included in the settlement period.
-So, it is important for cash account holders to be mindful of good-faith violations, which can occur when you buy a security and sell it before the settlement date.

 The buying power in a cash account is the maximum dollar amount that is available for placing trades.
 Settled funds, unsettled funds-available, and unsettled funds-unavailable are used to determine a cash account’s buying power.